fabrylab/pyTFM/README.md

 ```
 setup_database_for_tfm(folder,"database.cdb")
 ```
 You can also pass your own keys to sort images as parameters to the function.
 For each parameter you need to provide a regular expression.
-The regular expression to identfy a frame needs to contain the actual frame number as a group "()":
+The regular expression to identfy a frame needs to contain the actual frame number as a group marked with "()".
+Don't include the file ending. ".png" or ".tif" and so on is added automatically.
 ```
 # using custom search keys for the data base setup:

-key1="\d{1,4}after" # finds any filname with 1 to 4 numbers followed by "after"
+key1="\d{1,4}after" # finds any file name with 1 to 4 numbers followed by "after"
-key2="\d{1,4}before" # finds any filname with 1 to 4 numbers followed by "before"
+key2="\d{1,4}before" # finds any file name with 1 to 4 numbers followed by "before"
-key3="\d{1,4}membrane" # finds any filname with 1 to 4 numbers followed by "membrane"
+key3="\d{1,4}membrane" # finds any file name with 1 to 4 numbers followed by "membrane"
 frame_key= "(\b\d{1,4})" # finds the first 4 leading numbers of the filename

 # build the data base: